SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 : The opacity of the stroke used to outline the map feature.

 {:id="LineString.StrokeWidth" .number} *StrokeWidth*
-: The width of the stroke used to outline the LineString.
+: The width of the stroke used to outline the %type%.

 {:id="LineString.Title" .text} *Title*
 : The title displayed in the info window that appears when the user clicks on the LineString.